yzkee/headlamp/docs/learn/projects.md

 # Projects

-Headlamp Projects make Kubernetes easier to manage by grouping related resources into a single, application-centric view that is designed with developers in mind.
-Instead of navigating cluster-wide lists or searching for labels, Projects let you organize workloads across one or more namespaces and even multiple clusters into a logical group.
-This approach gives developers clarity on their application as a whole, making collaboration, troubleshooting, and onboarding much simpler.
+Headlamp Projects makes managing Kubernetes easier by providing an application-centric view.
+Projects organize workloads across multiple namespaces and clusters into one logical group.
+This approach offers developers offers more clarity as opposed to traditional list views.
+The Projects feature makes collaboration, troubleshooting, and onboarding much simpler.

 ## Why Use Projects